Acids Present in Fruits and Vegetables (Updated List)

 Q5.
 Names of acids present in vegetables:

-Answer: Vegetables mainly contain citric acid, malic acid, and oxalic acid, and malic acid was the most abundant in most cases.
+Answer: Vegetables mainly contain citric, malic, and oxalic acids, and malic acid is the most abundant in most cases.

 Q6.
 What kind of acid is in potatoes?